Munk Debates

 The Munk Debates are a semi-annual series of debates on major policy issues held in Toronto, Ontario, Canada.
-They are run by the Aurea Foundation, a charitable foundation set up by Peter Munk, founder of Barrick Gold, and his wife Melanie Munk.
+They are run by the Aurea Foundation, a charitable foundation set up by Peter Munk, founder of mining company Barrick Gold, and his wife Melanie Munk.
 The debate series was founded in 2008 by Munk and Rudyard Griffiths, who moderates most of the debates.

 The Munk debates are held in Toronto, at steadily larger venues as they have proven popular.
 Tickets are sold to the general public, and sell out shortly after being made available.

 A poll is taken from the audience both before and after each debate.
 The winner of the debate is determined by how many people are persuaded to move from one opinion side to the other.
 The debates have been broadcast on CBC Radio's Ideas as well as CPAC.
 The more recent ones have also appeared on international broadcasters including BBC and C-SPAN.